 When updating an existing plan definition, the Care Plan Contributor shall merge changes into a recently received PlanDefinition, leaving unchanged content unaltered.

-If the Care Plan Guidance Service returns an error to the Update Plan Definition transaction, as would happen if the version of the PlanDefinition is old, then the Care Plan Contributor should perform the steps of Retrieve Plan Definition, merge changes, and then attempt Update Plan Definition again.
+If the Care Plan Definition Service returns an error to the Update Plan Definition transaction, as would happen if the version of the PlanDefinition is old, then the Care Plan Contributor should perform the steps of Retrieve Plan Definition, merge changes, and then attempt Update Plan Definition again.
 For example, two providers retrieved copies of a plan definition, one after another, and then attempt to update the plan definition later.

-Since the Care Plan Guidance Service SHALL support versioning of the PlanDefinition resources, the response SHALL contain meta.versionId.
-See http://hl7.org/fhir/STU3/http.html#create details on the response from the Care Plan Guidance Service.
+Since the Care Plan Definition Service SHALL support versioning of the PlanDefinition resources, the response SHALL contain meta.versionId.
+See http://hl7.org/fhir/STU3/http.html#create details on the response from the Care Plan Definition Service.

 3.Y1.4.2 Create Plan Definition

-The Care Plan Contributor submits a newly created plan definition to a Care Plan Guidance Service.
+The Care Plan Contributor submits a newly created plan definition to a Care Plan Definition Service.

 3.Y1.4.2.1 Trigger Events

-Newly created plan definition content is ready to be saved to a Care Plan Guidance Service.
+Newly created plan definition content is ready to be saved to a Care Plan Definition Service.

 3.Y1.4.2.2 Message Semantics